Nenjirukkum Varai (1967 film): Production

-After the success of Vennira Aadai (1965), Sridhar decided to make a film titled Nenjirukkum Varai revolving around the theme of war between India and Pakistan with Sivaji Ganesan portraying an army colonel; however Sridhar decided to drop this film after reading an article about Lal Bahadur Shastri and Ayub Khan signing the Tashkent Declaration.
+After the success of Vennira Aadai (1965), Sridhar decided to make a film titled Nenjirukkum Varai revolving around the theme of war between India and Pakistan with Sivaji Ganesan portraying an army colonel; however Sridhar decided to drop this film after reading an article about Lal Bahadur Shastri and Muhammad Ayub Khan signing the Tashkent Declaration.
 Sridhar then developed a story from the Bengali play Shudha, retaining the title Nenjirukkum Varai.
-He did not, however, adapt the play verbatim, but took only the basic premise and created an otherwise original story.
+He did not adapt the play verbatim, but took only the basic premise and created an otherwise original story.
 Ganesan and Muthuraman, who were part of the dropped film, were retained for the new film.
-Sridhar and Gopu discussed the whole script during their car trip to Bangalore.
+Sridhar and Chithralaya Gopu discussed the whole script during their car trip to Bangalore.

 The song "Nenjirukkum Engalukku" was shot at Beach Road, Madras.
 The last scene of the song was shot at the fountain near the Mahatma Gandhi statue in the beach.
 None of the cast members applied make-up for their roles.
+The only scene where they did was during a wedding.
 Cinematography was handled by Balakrishnan who earlier worked as assistant cinematographer for Gemini Studios, and editing by N. M. Shankar.
 Unlike Sridhar's earlier films such as Kadhalikka Neramillai (1964) and Vennira Aadai, Nenjirukkum Varai was shot in black-and-white to emphasise the central theme of poverty.

 Soundtrack

 Music was composed by M. S. Viswanathan.
 The song "Poo Mudippal" is set in Simhendramadhyamam raga.
 "Muthukkalo Kangal" is set in Madhyamavati and Kanada ragas.
+The song "Nenjirukkum Engalukku" initially was supposed to be penned by Kannadasan; however since he went to Karaikudi due to his cousin's demise, he urged Vaali to pen the song.